proteanhq/protean/docs/user/configuration.rst

     Protean allows you to specify the database provider you want to use with your application.
 By virtue of using a Ports and Adapters architecture, you can switch between databases at any time, and your application should work seamlessly.

     By default, Protean is packaged with a :ref:`implementation-in-memory-database` that works perfectly well in development environments and within a single bounded context.
 But it is recommended to use full-fledged database providers in production and for large scale deployments.
-Protean comes with built-in support for SQLAlchemy and Elasticsearch, but you can easily extend the mechanism to support your :ref:`own broker<plugin-database>`.
+Protean comes with built-in support for SQLAlchemy and Elasticsearch, but you can easily extend the mechanism to support your :ref:`own provider<plugin-database>`.

     Default: